apptainer/apptainer-admindocs/configfiles.rst

 ``SCMP_ACT_ERRNO`` which will have the thread receive a return value of *errno* if it calls a system call that matches the filter rule.
-The file is formatted in a way that it can take a list of additional system calls for different architecture and {Singularity} will automatically take syscalls related to the current architecture where it's been executed.
+The file is formatted in a way that it can take a list of additional system calls for different architecture and {Project} will automatically take syscalls related to the current architecture where it's been executed.
 The ``include``/``exclude``-> ``caps`` section will include/exclude the listed system calls if the user has the associated capability.